nRFCloud/ts-json-schema-transformer/README.md

 ### Configuration

 You can configure properties of schema and validator generation in the plugins config within your `tsconfig.json` file.
+The validation options map to the same options in the [AJV](https://ajv.js.org/options.html) library.
+The schema options map to the same options in the [ts-json-schema-generator](https://github.com/vega/ts-json-schema-generator#options) library.
+Note that not all options are exposed, though more could be added in the future.

 ```json5
 {